MassLandlords Testimony in Opposition to An Act Enabling Local Options for Tenant Protections 192 H.1378 S.886

 We strongly oppose the proposed law’s suggestion, in subsection 5, of enacting just cause eviction protection.
 Just cause eviction is simply another form of rent control.
 As practiced, just cause eviction makes it difficult or impossible to evict tenants who refuse to pay a rent increase, as explained in this article.
 The Just cause eviction provisions attempt to enumerate all the possible reasons that a tenancy may be terminated, but does not include refusal to pay a rent increase.
 In other words, within the provisions of just cause eviction, a landlord has no recourse if a tenant does not agree to pay the increase.
 This is tantamount to telling a property owner that they are not allowed to raise the rent and charge their tenant the higher rate – that the current rent is frozen and not subject to market forces.

 It is impossible to thoroughly anticipate all the possible reasons why a tenancy might fail, as just cause eviction attempts to do.
-This is why the legislature created the tenancy at will, which allows an owner to terminate for no fault.
+This is why the legislature created the tenancy at will, which allows an owner to terminate for no cause stated (sometimes called a "no-fault" eviction).

 The suggestion to enact just cause eviction as part of the proposed legislation is another reason why bill 192 H.1378 S.886 should not be considered nor enacted by the state legislature.